Tonight (I Wish I Was Your Boy): Reception

 Brenton Blanchet of Spin extolled the Temptations sample, calling the track the best song on Notes on a Conditional Form.
 Caroline Edwards of Riot Magazine deemed it one of two standouts on the album.
 Spanos called the song a highlight from the album, a sentiment shared by Shahlin Graves of Coup de Main.
 Maggie McHale and Erica Garcia of Atwood Magazine felt "Tonight (I Wish I Was Your Boy)" is the best non-single on the album, while their colleague Nina Schaarschmidt praised the band's "amazing ability to connect lyrics to genre blending melodies that make you feel what they are singing about".
 NME called the song a standout from Notes on a Conditional Form, awarding it a spot on their weekly NME Radio Roundup.
 Similarly, Pitchfork included the song on their weekly Pitchfork Selects Playlist, which "highlights songs that [their] writers, editors, and contributors are listening to on repeat".
 Cleveland Magazine declared "Tonight (I Wish I Was Your Boy)" the 10th best song of 2020, with Troy Smith commending the mixture of the 1975's signature sound with a sonic evolution.
 Callie Ahlgrim of Insider deemed it the 15th best song of 2020, highlighting the use of existentialism and dread in the lyrics, saying: "The beauty of ['Tonight (I Wish I Was Your Boy)']— much like many of the band's best songs [...] is that you can dance while you panic."
 Mya Singleton of Yardbarker selected the song for inclusion in her year-end playlist, calling it a standout from Notes on a Conditional Form that "immediately draws listeners in with its smooth sample".

-Adrian Garro of Rock Cellar Magazine declared "Tonight (I Wish I Was Your Boy)" a highlight from the album, noting its under-utilized potential as a single.
+Adrian Garro of Rock Cellar Magazine declared "Tonight (I Wish I Was Your Boy)" a highlight from the album, noting its underused potential as a single.
 Larry Fitzmaurice of Entertainment Weekly said the song was "effectively the 1975's bid for the ever-elusive 'song of the summer' honorific".
 Boddez praised the song's hook as euphoric, commenting that it was "instantly iconic".
 Alex Shwear of Flood Magazine compared the use of the vocal sample to a mid-2000s Dipset song.
 Ali Shutler and Stephen Ackroyd of Dork praised the song's placement in the album's central run, saying that "it's arguable the band have never sounded better".
 In her review of Notes on a Conditional Form, Courtney Larocca of Insider lauded the line "How can I be yours if you're not mine?" for the simplicity and tenderness, calling it a perfect line.
 Overall, she felt the song is clean, gentle and "utterly flawless".
 Dillon Eastoe of Gigwise called it "another experiment that really shouldn't work but just... does?"
 Commercially, "Tonight (I Wish I Was Your Boy)" debuted at number 56 on the UK Singles Chart with sales of 8,813 units.
 Elsewhere, the song peaked at number 11 on the US Billboard Hot Rock & Alternative Songs chart, number 14 on the New Zealand Hot Singles chart and number 67 in Ireland.